How to Lower Your Electric Bill with These Simple Home Energy Saving Tips

 • Look out for and repair leaky faucets.

-• Check for loose gasket that could be leaking cool air
+• Check for loose gaskets that could be leaking cool air.

 • Turn off the lights when leaving a room.